Evgeni Malkin: Personal life

-Malkin was born on 31 July 1986 in Magnitogorsk to Vladimir and Natalia Malkin.
+Malkin was born on 31 July 1986, in Magnitogorsk to Vladimir and Natalia Malkin.
 Vladimir worked for Magnitogorsk Iron and Steel Works, the largest iron and steel works in Russia and the city's dominant industry, and played in the Metallurg Magnitogorsk youth and club hockey system.
 Malkin has one brother, Denis, who is older by one year.
 Malkin began skating at age three.
 He joined his first organized hockey league two years later.
 He showed an aptitude for the sport at an early age, as one might expect from the son of a professional.
 However, because both of his parents were short, no one suspected Malkin would be a world-class athlete.

-Malkin owns a restaurant in Magnitogorsk which is designed to look like the inside of a prison.
+Malkin owns a restaurant in Magnitogorsk which was originally designed to look like the inside of a prison but has since been leased to new owners who have updated it.

 Malkin became engaged to Russian television personality Anna Kasterova in November 2015.
-Six months later on 31 May 2016 their first child, a son was born.
+Six months later, on 31 May 2016, their first child, a son was born.

 In November 2017, Malkin announced his membership of the PutinTeam social movement, launched by compatriot and fellow NHLer Alexander Ovechkin in support of President of Russia Vladimir Putin during the 2018 Russian presidential election.
 Malkin stated, "We just try to offer our support because, in 2018, we have the World Cup in Russia; they have elections, too."